top of page

 • You can stand up from prone by using only 5 ft. of movement.

-• You can use your dexterity to calculate your jump distance, if it's higher than your strength, and you always jump as if you had a running start, even if you are making a standing high jump or standing long jump.
+• You can use your acrobatics skill instead of your athletics skill for any check related to climbing or jumping.
+You can use your dexterity to calculate your jump distance, if it's higher than your strength, and you always jump as if you had a running start, even if you are making a standing high jump or standing long jump.

 • You take no damage from falling if you fall 20 ft. or less unless you are incapacitated.